-While it’s true that not every injury is suitable for virtual care, any injury that inhibits movement can be improved through a telehealth platform.
+Not every injury is suitable for virtual care, but any injury that inhibits movement can be improved through a telehealth platform.

-“Pretty much anything non-surgical makes sense,” said Michelle Despres, Vice President, National Product Leader, One Call.
+“Pretty much anything non-surgical makes sense,” said Despres.
 “Injuries that are muscular or skeletal in nature can be treated in this setting, but post-surgical rehabilitation and even chronic pain can also be addressed.”
-One Call is one company in the workers’ comp arena providing technology to payers that connects injured workers to qualified, independent therapists.

 Injuries that need to remain immobile in order to heal — like an open wound or fractured bone — would be unsuitable.
 But “as long as a person is cleared for active movement, that person would be a fine candidate for a telerehab platform,” Despres said.